fChristenson/grunt-gulp-webpack-npm/README.md

 This allows you to avoid Grunt and Gulp if you don't need them but still want to be able to run tasks.

+## Considerations

+Using Grunt and Gulp means that you are wrapping the underlying tools in an abstraction.

+This is only a good thing in 2 scenarios imo:

+1. You have A LOT of tasks or very complex tasks that you need to orchestrate
+2. You have several people and operating systems and you don't want to use shell specific commands

+It is often that I have found that I want to use the tool Grunt and Gulp is wrapping in a way that is not easy or sometimes possible through these tools so remember that using a wrapper has benefits and drawbacks.

+Using Npm scripts directly can sometimes force you to use shell commands and that is not a good thing if those commands are not supported by the operating system.

+Webpack can do a lot of the stuff the task runners can but often I find that people add so much to webpack that the bundling takes longer and longer over time.

 ## Conclusion

 Grunt and Gulp are tools you want to look at when you have many developers working